Dewb/monome-rack/README.md

 ### What is this?

-This is a *PRERELEASE* plugin for the [VCVRack open-source virtual modular synthesizer](https://github.com/VCVRack/Rack) that implements (some of) the Eurorack modules and control hardware manufactured by [monome](https://monome.org).
+This is a *PRERELEASE* plugin for the [VCVRack open-source virtual modular synthesizer](https://github.com/VCVRack/Rack) that implements (some of) the Eurorack modules and control hardware designed and manufactured by [monome](https://monome.org).
 This is an unofficial community-driven port, and no support guarantees, warranty, or affiliation is implied from any organization mentioned in this document.

 This plugin is still in development.
 [The extremely hypothetical release roadmap is here](https://github.com/users/Dewb/projects/1).